Charter Schools Program (CSP) Grant

-Note: Some of the fields on the application templates have scrolling capability.
-Do not use that feature.
+Some of the fields on the application templates have scrolling capability.
+Please do not use that feature.
 All text typed into a field must be viewable within that field.
 Text entered that goes beyond the allotted field size will not be viewed.
 If the field space is not large enough to include the entire response, please use additional sheets of paper, making sure to remain within any overall specified page limits.

 CSP Subgrant Award Recipients

 The Ohio Department of Education is seeking grant readers for the Charter Schools Program subgrant competition.
 To review the requirements and apply, click here.

 Training on application for eligible community school sponsors and schools

 The purpose of this committee shall be to advise and support the transparency of ODE as it implements the CSP Grant.

 The Committee is composed of individuals from key stakeholder groups in Ohio representing nonprofits with relevant expertise in community school sponsor quality; state community school organizations; institutes of higher education with expertise in performance management; high-quality community school management organizations; organizations that represent the interests of families and children enrolled in community schools; and a national organization with expertise in community school oversight and quality.
 The committee consists of the following individuals representing the following key stakeholder groups: